 THOMAS DAVIS 1898-1918

-78830 Private Thomas Davis, 1/4th* battalion, the Northumberland Fusiliers was killed in action 4 November 1918 and is buried at Fontaine-au-Bois Communal Cemetery, France.
+78830 Private Thomas Davis, 2nd Battalion, the Northumberland Fusiliers was killed in action 4 November 1918 and is buried at Fontaine-au-Bois Communal Cemetery, France.
 He was 20 years old and is commemorated on the Evenwood War Memorial.

 Thomas Davis was born 1898 at Evenwood, the son of Charles and Francis Davis.
-They had 6 children, all born at Evenwood:
+They had at least 6 children, all born at Evenwood:

 - Robert bc.1893